-How is student loan interest calculated?
+- How is student loan interest calculated?

-How is student loan interest compounded?
+- How does student loan interest compound?

-Private student loan rates are set by lenders based on financial market rates, particularly what is happening with the London Interbank Offered Rate (LIBOR), a benchmark interest rate used as a reference for many types of loans.
+Private student loan rates, however, are set by lenders based on financial market rates, typically with the London Interbank Offered Rate (LIBOR), a benchmark interest rate used as a reference for many types of loans.

 Even though student loan rates are expressed as an annual rate, the interest is usually compounded daily.
 On a $10,000 loan, you might think that a 4.45% interest rate would mean $445 paid in interest during the year, but that’s not the case.